 All of Interstate 235 was reconstructed to modern design standards during the $429 million Rebuilding I-235 project underway from March 2002 to 2007.
 Construction replaced all low clearance bridges, expanded the freeway to at least six lanes in width, lengthened exit and entrance ramps and added lighting and landscaping.

-Three steel pedestrian bridges were added at 44th, 40th and East 6th Streets.
+Three steel pedestrian bridges were added at 44th, 40th and E 6th Streets.
 The basket-handle arch bridges replaced preexisting structures.
 The span design celebrates the arched river bridges that are symbolized in the city logo.
 The Edna M. Griffin Memorial Bridge near East 6th Street was completed in January 2004.
-The 40th and 44th Street bridges were constructed from October 2004 to fall 2005.
+The 40th and 44th Street bridges were constructed from October 2004 to Fall 2005.

 - West West Drive Interchange – March 2003 to November 2003

 A new eastbound entrance ramp was added from Valley View Drive north.
 Ramps along I-235 were were realigned further south and the Valley View Drive overpass was replaced.

 - 56th Street Interchange – May to December 2005

 The 56th Street overpass was replaced and the loop ramp from southbound to I-235 east was removed.

 - 42nd Interchange – March to August 2004